 Stamps

-To add a stamp to the document, choose a Stamp item in the Comments menu or click the corresponding button Adding stamp in Master PDF Editor on the toolbar.
-This will open a stamp palette, which enables you to select the required stamp sample.
+To add a stamp to a document, choose the Stamp item in the Comments menu or click the corresponding button Adding stamp in Master PDF Editor on the toolbar.
+This will open a stamps palette, which enables you to select the required stamp sample.

 As for any other comment tool, you can add description for a stamp, which will be displayed in the comment window.
 You can modify parameters of the comment window in the Object Inspector.